JCCyC/hdbdos-16k/README-16K.txt

   - Additionally, both have now a block copy syntax: LPEEK$(A,N) returns a string with N characters with a copy of memory at address A. Likewise, LPOKE A,X$ pokes all characters of X$ consecutively starting at address A.
+- GOTO X may be used as an expression; it simply returns X. Useful for self-documenting programs that can be renumbered.
+Example:
+  - 10 PRINT"TO CHANGE THE FUNCTION, EDIT LINE";GOTO 500

 ADDED FILES: